abewheel/MacrohardWordProcessor/README.md

 ## About the Project

 	This repository contains the client and server code for Macrohard Word.
-	It does not contain all configuration files and libraries necessary to run with full functionality.
-	Requires a configured MySQL database on the server machine.
+	Requires a MySQL database on the server machine.
 	I wrote this program in 2016.